AneeshSudigala1234/Astronaut-Mission-Data/README.md

 **This repository was created for Prof. Gotzler's English 105 class in the Fall 2022 semester at the University of North Carolina at Chapel Hill.**

-It contains the [Raw Data](https://github.com/AneeshSudigala1234/Astronaut-Mission-Data/blob/main/Data/raw_data.csv) and the archive of data that was created by manipulating the raw data using Python.
+It contains the [Raw Data](https://github.com/AneeshSudigala1234/Astronaut-Mission-Data/blob/main/Data/raw_data.csv) and the [Archive](https://github.com/AneeshSudigala1234/Astronaut-Mission-Data/blob/main/Data/final_data.csv) of data that was created by manipulating the raw data using Python.

 This repository also includes the [Python Notebook](https://github.com/AneeshSudigala1234/Astronaut-Mission-Data/blob/main/processdocumentation.ipynb) that documents the process for crafting the archive of data from the raw data.